Emmotes/ic_spoilers/docs/kthriss.md

     "id": 2358,
     "flavour_text": "",
     "description": {
         "desc": "K'thriss uses his creative accounting skills to skim a little bit off the gold you spend to level up Champions and uses it to empower his abilities.
-For each order of magnitude of gold spent leveling up other Champions, increase the effect of Unseen Encouragement by $(not_buffed amount)%, stacking multiplicatively."
+For each order of magnitude of gold spent leveling up other Champions, he increases the effect of Unseen Encouragement by $(not_buffed amount)%, stacking multiplicatively."
     },
     "effect_keys": [
         {